Why? Health, Environment and Heart

 There is FAR more written on this topic elsewhere.
 I recommend starting out here.

-1. The Best Vegan BBQ Burger
+1A.
+The Best Vegan BBQ Burger

-Organic Sunshine Burgers are my favorite if you want truly healthy meat-free BBQ burgers.
+Ok, I love Impossible burgers for a really meaty - almost bloody - and rare feel, and Beyond Meat beast burgers for a lean, mean protein packed lunch or dinner, however, for BBQ, Organic Sunshine Burgers are my favorite if you want truly healthy meat-free BBQ burgers.
 They're gluten, soy, cholesterol, and nut-free (the nut-free part can be hard for vegans allergic to tree nuts).
 They also have 9g of protein and are thick and "meaty."
 I make them as regular "burgers" but also crumble them in soups and stews.
 You can buy them in the frozen section of most heath food stores.
 More at www.Facebook.com/SunshineBurger and Twitter.com/SunshineBurger.

 2. My Favorite Vegan Seafood